Application Requirements for Fall 2017

 - Physical Therapy Department Application Worksheet, Available Summer 2016

 Qualified applicants will be required to submit a third application to CSU’s Office of Graduate Studies’ Graduate Application (apply online through CSU Mentor http://www.csumentor.edu/), which has a $55. application fee.
 Qualified applicants will be notified by the Physical Therapy Department.
-Please do not apply to CSU Mentor until requested to do so by the PT department
+Please do not apply to CSU Mentor until requested to do so by the Physical Therapy Department.

 Submit two (2) Recommendation Forms from U.S. or Canadian licensed physical therapists and one (1) from a college level professor with your PTCAS Application.

 Submit Graduate Record Examination (GRE) scores (verbal, quantitative, and analytical writing) by the October deadline [use Code: 7588].
-You must have a GRE analytic score of at least 3.5, and a Quantitative score of at least 29th percentile to be considered for admission.
+You must have a GRE analytic score of at least 3.5, and a Quantitative score of at least 28th percentile (29% will be required for the 2017 application period) to be considered for admission.
 There are no minimum threshold requirements for the verbal scores.
 We accept either the revised GRE or the older GRE from the last 5 years.

 Applicants who do not possess a bachelor's degree from a post-secondary institution, where English is the principal language, must demonstrate competency in English by scoring a minimum of 550 (213 if computer-based) on the Test of English as a Foreign Language (TOEFL).
 Submit those scores with your PTCAS Application and CSU Graduate Application